 - 1. Partner with the Invasive Species Council of Metro Vancouver to update the Invasive Species Catalogue and Map. - 2.
-Develop an Invasive Species Management Plan based on an updated catalogue and map for the community. - 3.
-Partner with the Invasive Species Council of Metro Vancouver to raise awareness of invasive species (and invasive species management) through public education and community events. - 4.
+Develop an 'Invasive Species Management Plan' based on an updated catalogue and map for the community and Metro Vancouver's Regional Best Management Guides. - 3.
+Partner with the 'Invasive Species Council of Metro Vancouver' to raise awareness of invasive species (and invasive species management) through public education and community events. - 4.
 Support Metro Vancouver management of invasive species in təmtəmíxwtən (Belcarra Regional Park). - 5.
 Support BC Parks management of invasive species in Say Nuth Khaw Yum (Indian Arm) Provincial Park. - 6.
 Publish information on Belcarra's website regarding invasive species (and their management) on the Village website for public education.